Back to all Articles

 4. Employee focus and community contribution

 Candidates prefer to work in a role that has meaning and to work for an organisation that makes a positive contribution to the community.
 Aligned with this, they seek organisations with a strong culture and working environment or employee wellbeing initiatives such as sports and social clubs.
-Give examples of these in action recently, because this is high on candidates’ list of priorities and you will need to prove with examples that you are an employee and community-focused organisation.
+Give examples of these in action recently because this is high on candidates’ list of priorities, and you will need to prove with examples that you are an employee and community-focused organisation.
 Otherwise, you may turn candidates off from joining your team.

 5. Not identifying your value proposition